 In the case of Inkheart, the film is based on a trilogy of books by German childrens author Cornelia Funke.
 Funkes book Inkheart (2003) proved a popular success primarily in Europe and she followed it with two sequels, Inkspell (2005) and Inkdeath (2007), which continue the adventures of the characters in and out of the world inside the story.
 Other Cornelia Funke books have been adapted to the screen with the fine childrens fantasy The Thief Lord (2006) and several non-fantastical films based on her Wild Chicks books about an unruly girl gang.
 Funke sold the rights to Inkheart to New Line Cinema, the producers also of The Lord of the Rings and The Golden Compass, and made a point of staying on board as a producer.

 Inkheart was placed in the hands of Iain Softley, a British director who has made acclaimed works such as Backbeat (1994) and The Wings of the Dove (1997) but has turned out consistently banal and underwhelming work whenever he has touched genre material with the likes of Hackers (1995), K-PAX (2001), The Skeleton Key (2005) and Curve (2015).
-Under Iain Softley, Inkheart becomes another of the fantasy almost-rans.
+Under Iain Softley, Inkheart becomes another of these fantasy series almost-rans.
 New Line Cinema clearly did not like the film and it sat in distribution limbo for some time before being granted a cinematic release where it only did middling business.

-The idea of characters coming out of books has been played in various meta-fictions before see the likes of I, Madman (1989), In the Mouth of Madness (1995) and Stranger Than Fiction (2006) and others dealing with the same happening with film The Purple Rose of Cairo (1985), Last Action Hero (1993) etc. Perhaps the closest that Inkheart comes to is the Doctor Who episode The Mind Robber (1968) or the films Dream One (1984) and The Pagemaster (1994), which had characters venturing into a literal realm of fiction, although in all of these the idea was played the other way around people entering a realm where fictional characters existed rather than emerging out of it as here.
+The idea of characters coming out of books has been done in various works of meta-fiction before see the likes of I, Madman (1989), In the Mouth of Madness (1995) and Stranger Than Fiction (2006) and others dealing with the same happening with film The Purple Rose of Cairo (1985), Last Action Hero (1993) etc. Perhaps the closest that Inkheart comes to is the Doctor Who episode The Mind Robber (1968) or the films Dream One (1984) and The Pagemaster (1994), which had characters venturing into a literal realm of fiction, although in all of these the idea was played the other way around people entering a realm where fictional characters existed rather than emerging out of it as here.
 Far better than all of these in terms of out-and-out hilarity and mind-boggling absurdism in the play between reality and the realm of fiction is Jasper Ffordes Tuesday Next books, which would make for a great series of films someday even if it would take a total madman to come anywhere near conducting a faithful adaptation.

 I liked Inkheart, the characters, the lushness of production there being some particularly beautiful photography of the Italian countryside and a fine cast line-up.
 But the more I thought about it afterwards, the more Inkheart failed to work satisfyingly as a fantasy.
 The idea is certainly an interesting one at least at the outset.
 The film has a playfully appealing promise as we see all manner of items from fiction littered in the background, including gingerbread houses, unicorns, appearances from Toto and the flying monkeys of The Wonderful Wizard of Oz (1900), the ticking crocodile from Peter Pan (1904).